-This report details another successful and enjoyable year of orienteering for FVO through 2012.
+This report details another successful and enjoyable year (2015) of orienteering for FVO.

 Encouraging good club representation and winning positions at competitions

-Congratulations and thank you to everybody contributing to this success.
+Congratulations and thank you to everybody for contributing to the club’s success.

-A big thank you to all the organisers, key event officials and helpers.
+I would like to thank all the organisers, key event officials and helpers.

 Ensuring there are regular training and local events for club members

-We organised 28 events through the year, including the Wednesday Evening Series and night series.
+We continued to provide multiple local events, including the Wednesday Evening and night series.
 Thank you to Peggy for her efforts on promotion and organisation of the WEE series, and also to Martin for organising another great night series.

-The FVO Dinner Dance at the Victoria Halls was another superb evening, with thanks to Louise and Jan.
+The FVO Dinner Dance at the Victoria Halls was another superb evening, with thanks to Louise for once again organising.

 Looking for opportunities to promote the club and attract new members